sdss/lvmnps/README.md

           }
       }

-* status command with port name
+* status command with port name skyw.what.ever

       lvmnps status skyw.what.ever
       12:07:12.349 lvmnps >